 We encourage either a parent, legal guardian and/or authorized third-party agent accompany their child to all appointments.

 Individuals between the ages of 16 - 17 years of age do NOT have to have their parent, legal guardian or authorized third-party agent present.
 The parent or legal guardian must review the Pfizer EUA.
 The parent or legal guardian may sign the Covid-19 Vaccine Consent Form in advance and have their child bring it to the COVID Vaccine appointment.
 Staff will call the parent and/or legal guardian to confirm consent over the phone at the time the teenager presents for the COVID vaccine.

 For those seeking vaccinations for children ages 5-11, MemorialCare is offering the vaccine at our clinics.
-We are contacting patients through MyChart to schedule vaccination appointments, or you can visit MyTurn.ca.gov and find a location nearest you.
+You can visit myChart and find a location nearest you.

 The approved dose for children ages 5-11 is a smaller dose of the Pfizer vaccine.
 It’s a third of the dosage given to adults and is more than 90% effective in preventing symptomatic infection, with similar side effects with those seen in a study of people ages 16-25.

 The recommended interval between the first and second doses of the Pfizer and Moderna vaccines are:

 - Pfizer vaccine requires two doses given 3 weeks (21 days) apart.

 - Moderna vaccine requires two doses given 1 month (28 days) apart.

 If you receive either of these vaccines, you should get your second shot as close to the recommended interval as possible.
 However, your second dose may be given up to 6 weeks (42 days) after the first dose, if necessary.
 You should not get the second dose earlier than the recommended interval.